Pacific Railroad Surveys: Background

 The path of the first transcontinental railroad route was one of many proxy fights over the future of slavery in the United States exacerbated by capitulation and Mexican Cession resulting from the Treaty of Cahuenga and the Treaty of Guadalupe Hidalgo.
-The Compromise of 1850 which admitted California as a slave-free state, defined the geographical boundary of Texas as a slave state, banned the slave trade (but not slavery itself) in Washington DC, enhanced the Fugitive Slave Act, and most relevantly established Utah and New Mexico territories under popular sovereignty — meaning whether any future state from these territories would be free or slave would be decided by the constituency of migration at the time of the petition for statehood.
+The Compromise of 1850 which admitted California as a slave-free state, defined the geographical boundary of Texas as a slave state, banned the slave trade (but not slavery itself) in Washington, D.C., enhanced the Fugitive Slave Act, and most relevantly established Utah and New Mexico territories under popular sovereignty — meaning whether any future state from these territories would be free or slave would be decided by the constituency of migration at the time of the petition for statehood.
 The route of the first transcontinental railroad would determine whether slaves could be legally and efficiently trafficked into these geographically isolated territories.
 So the route was not just ancillary to free soil policy, but could ultimately affect the balance of power between the north and south in Congress when new states were inevitably admitted into the Union out of these regional territories.
 Just three years after this compromise, Jefferson Davis strongly influenced the Gadsden Purchase to facilitate his preferred southern route which was not viable over the Colorado Plateau.
 A year after this purchase, Bleeding Kansas began on account of identical thematic tensions.
 The Kansas–Nebraska Act was intended to open up new lands to develop and facilitate the construction of the transcontinental railroad, however it effectively repealed the Missouri Compromise of 1820.
 The map of the Pacific Railroad Surveys would be published in 1855.

 The congressional inaction in the survey's aftermath is a reflection of the severity of this proxy fight.
 Despite the United States having common carrier railroad infrastructure since the 1830's, Congress was politically unable to enact any decision on an initial transcontinental railroad route until the south seceded from the Union in December 1860 in response to the November 6th presidential election.
 Contrasting national division along party lines on the issue, both major California political parties included a Pacific Railroad as part of their platform.
 That week and month, Theodore Judah, who himself had been engineering railroads since the 1840's, and California railroads in particular since the 1850's, finally obtained the political opportunity for a central route with Abraham Lincoln party associate and elector Leland Stanford.
 Slavery operative Jefferson Davis became President of the Confederate States of America.
 The Pony Express and then the first transcontinental telegraph were also initiated at this time out the urgency of the U.S. Civil War.
 Congress passed the first of the Pacific Railroad Acts and the major Homestead Act in 1862.
 The Central Pacific Railroad then broke ground on January 8, 1863.
 Though the last spike would not be driven into the transcontinental railroad until 1869, the second transatlantic telegraph cable was completed the year the Civil War ended.